Kinnections Respite Services helps families care for their members with complex needs.

 As children age, parents are typically less able to meet the needs presented by adult children with disabilities or mental health conditions.
 Kinnections tailors its respite services to what families need.
 That might be an hourly companion, supportive roommate, or advocate.

 Kinnections respite services assists families when they need to reach beyond traditional caregiving services.
 Kinnections helps families to learn what they need to do and where to go to support their children.
 This might include a behavior specialist, mediation, navigation services, or an intellectual assessment.

 Frequently Asked Questions:

 Find out more about our Kinnections Community Care respite services, and hopefully we can answer a couple of your questions!
 Furthermore, please call us if you have any additional questions.

 Kinnect House Intensive

-This Family Solutions Group program merges the strengths of Crossroads caregivers with the clinical expertise of Kells professionals, to support atypical children and their families.
-The youth lives in the Kinnect House three nights per week to assist with stabilization.
-This treatment placement offers a break for both the youth and family from the tension and patterns that may have become a part of the family dynamic.
+Kinnect House Intensive program merges the strengths of Kinnections caregivers with the clinical expertise of Kells professionals, to support atypical children and their families.
+The youths live in the Kinnect House three nights per week to assist with stabilization.
+This treatment placement offers a break for both the youths and their families from the tension and patterns that may have become a part of the family dynamic.